Convergence Rates for Empirical Measures of Markov Chains in Dual and Wasserstein Distances: Proofs

 \end{lemma} \begin{proof} Note that

 Using \cref{hold1} and \cref{holek}, we obtain

 Similarly, for the second term we get

 where we used the assumption on $n$ in the last step.
-The proof is complete. \end{proof} Now take an arbitrary function $f \in \operatorname{Lip}_1(\R^d)$.
+The proof is complete. \end{proof} Now take an arbitrary function $f \in C_1^s (\R^d)$.
 To estimate $|\mu_n(f)-\mu(f)|$, we can assume $f(0)=0$.
-The main difference of this work to \cite{Kloeckner.2018} is the following truncation argument.
-For some radius $R>0$ to be determined later, let $K:=[-R,R]^d$.
+For some radius $R> 1 $ to be determined later, let $K:=[-R,R]^d$.
 The idea will be to approximate $f$ on $K$ by its Fourier series $g$, and to use the moment condition to obtain bounds for the integral over $\R^d \smallsetminus K = K^c$.
 More precisely, we will use the following lemma, which is a direct consequence of the triangle inequality. \begin{lemma} If $g \colon \R^d \to \mathbb{C}$ is any bounded measurable function, then